Llewelyn Davies boys: Relationship with Barrie

 The boys' relationships with Barrie varied.
 George and Michael were very close to him, and their deaths affected him strongly.
 Jack harboured some resentment towards Barrie for taking his father's place during and after Arthur's illness.
 Peter's relationship with Barrie was ambivalent, but Nico adored him.

 Although there has often been suspicion about the nature of Barrie's relationship with the boys, there is no evidence that he engaged in any sexual activity with them, nor that there was any suspicion of such at the time.
-Their father Arthur was troubled by Barrie's relationship with them, but that was based on its interference with his own relationship with them as their father, and he didn't care for the man personally.
+Their father Arthur was possibly troubled by Barrie's relationship with them, but if so that was based on its interference with his own relationship with them as their father; he did not particularly care for the man personally, although he grew to appreciate him when he started to die.
 As an adult, Nico flatly denied any inappropriate behaviour or intentions by Barrie.
 'I don't believe that Uncle Jim ever experienced what one might call "a stirring in the undergrowth" for anyone — man, woman, or child,' he wrote to biographer Andrew Birkin in 1978.
 'He was an innocent — which is why he could write Peter Pan.'
 In an interview taped in 1976, Conservative Party politician Robert Boothby, who had been a close friend of Michael during their teens, described Michael's relationship with Barrie at that time as 'morbid' and 'unhealthy', but dismissed the notion that there had been a sexual aspect to it.

 Portrayals

 The BBC produced an award-winning miniseries The Lost Boys in 1978, written by Andrew Birkin, and starring Ian Holm as Barrie, Ann Bell as their mother, and Tim Pigott-Smith as their father.
 It dramatises with good historical accuracy the relationship between the Davies family and Barrie, from the time they met until shortly after Michael's drowning.
 The boys are each portrayed by a series of actors as they age.
 Birkin also wrote the biography J. M. Barrie & the Lost Boys on the same subject.

-A semi-fictional film about their relationship with Barrie, Finding Neverland, starring Johnny Depp and Kate Winslet as Barrie and their mother, was released to theatres in November 2004.
+A semi-fictional film about their relationship with Barrie, Finding Neverland, starring Johnny Depp as Barrie and Kate Winslet as their mother, was released to theatres in November 2004.
 It covers in a condensed fashion the period from their first meeting until the debut of the play, but leaves out the boys' father (who was said to have already died) and Nico (who was born during that time and was only an infant at the end of it).
 The boys are played by Nick Roud (George), Joe Prospero (Jack), Freddie Highmore (Peter), and Luke Spill (Michael).
 The film has been adapted as a stage musical.